MOzaeta96/Bank-Customer-Churn-Dashboard-Creation-Practice/README.md

 -  Women
 -  Clients in Germany

 Using these factors, we can try target marketing to appeal to these customers.
-A combination of researching their preferences, identifying their points of dissatisfaction, and targeted retention programs can help toimprove the churn rate for the bank as a whole.
+A combination of researching their preferences, identifying their points of dissatisfaction, and targeted retention programs can help to improve the churn rate for the bank as a whole.

 ---